-- Password The password required to access MagicQ. - Execute Page # The Execute page to display. - MagicQ IP Address The IP address of the MagicQ device to connect to. - Pos Pan/Tilt Invert When enabled the direction of the Pan/Tilt wheels in the Position Window are inverted. - Win Status Display When enabled the MagicQ Status box is added to the bottom of the "Window" Window. - Redownload Images When enabled the custom images for the Execute Window are redownloaded from MagicQ overwriting any existing ones. - Execute Appearance Allows the appearance of the Execute Window to be toggled between Boxes and Coloured buttons with additional detail. - Large Screen Mode When enabled the Keyboard and Focus Windows are combined into a single view with additional controls.
-This is enabled by default on large screen devices.

-- Display Views on MagicQ When enabled switching the Window View on the app will also display that view on MagicQ. - Lock Orientation (Android Only) When enabled the orientation of the app will not change when the device is rotated. - Delete All Downloaded Images When selected all Execute Window images downloaded from MagicQ are deleted from the app device.
+- Username The username required to access MagicQ. - Password The password required to access MagicQ. - Execute Page # The Execute page to display. - MagicQ IP Address The IP address of the MagicQ device to connect to. - Pos Pan/Tilt Invert When enabled the direction of the Pan/Tilt wheels in the Position Window are inverted. - Win Status Display When enabled the MagicQ Status box is added to the bottom of the "Window" Window. - Win Match Columns When enabled Window Views will match the number of columns used in MagicQ. - Redownload Images When enabled the custom images for the Execute Window are redownloaded from MagicQ overwriting any existing ones. - Execute Appearance Allows the appearance of the Execute Window to be toggled between Boxes and Coloured buttons with additional detail. - Large Screen Mode When enabled the Keyboard and Focus Windows are combined into a single view with additional controls.
+This is enabled by default on large screen devices. - Display Views on MagicQ When enabled switching the Window View on the app will also display that view on MagicQ. - Lock Orientation (Android Only) When enabled the orientation of the app will not change when the device is rotated. - Delete All Downloaded Images When selected all Execute Window images downloaded from MagicQ are deleted from the app device.

-33.3.8 In App Help
+34.3.9 In App Help